 Vitamin supplements: when and which ones?

-Cyclists can benefit from vitamin D supplements in winter when sun exposure is limited, and from antioxidants such as vitamins C and E to help combat oxidative stress, although it is best to obtain these from a varied diet of fruits and vegetables.
+Cyclists can benefit from vitamin D supplements in winter when sun exposure is limited, and from antioxidants such as vitamins C and E to help combat oxidative stress, although it is best to obtain it from a varied diet of fruits and vegetables.

 The importance of hydration

-Hydration strategies before, during, and after cycling
+Hydration strategies before, during and after cycling

 Diet planning for training and competitions

-Pre-workout and pre-competition nutrition
+Pre-training and pre-competition nutrition

 What to eat and when to eat it